New York Military Academy

+New York Military Academy (NYMA) is a private, college preparatory, boarding school in Cornwall, New York, United States.
+NYMA is one of the oldest military schools in the United States.

 History

-NYMA has a long history as a university-preparatory school with a military structure that enrolls students from the New York metropolitan area as well as around the country and the world.
-It was founded in 1889 by American Civil War veteran and former schoolteacher from New Hampshire Charles Jefferson Wright, a former Commandant of Cadets of the nearby Peekskill Military Academy.
+New York Military Academy was founded in 1889 by American Civil War veteran and former schoolteacher from New Hampshire Charles Jefferson Wright, a former Commandant of Cadets of the nearby Peekskill Military Academy.
 Wright's successor, Sebastian Jones, presided over the academy from 1894 to 1922, guiding it during its most critical period of growth from a young and small institution of 48 cadets, through a disastrous fire in 1910, and throughout an extensive reconstruction program.
-103 students were enrolled in 2019.

-During the years 1959-1963, the superintendent was Nathan Dingley III, a veteran of World War I and World War II.
-On Oct.
-12, 1963, the school's drill team participated in the Columbus Day Parade, led by commanding officer Donald Trump.
+In some of its early years, the campus also hosted a non-military "NYMA Lower School" for grades one through six.
 The academy previously admitted students as early as the fifth grade.
 Gradually throughout the mid-to-late 1990s, grades five and six were no longer accepted.
-By the 1999-2000 school-year, the academy only accepted students from the seventh grade on.
-The seventh grade was removed in the mid-2000s; the school today only accepts grades eight through twelve.
-In some of its early years, the campus also hosted a non-military "NYMA Lower School" for grades one through six.)
+By the 1999-2000 school-year, the academy accepted students from only the seventh grade on.
+Today, the school is Grade 9-12.

 Over time, the campus expanded from 30 acre to a peak of 550 acre, and enrollment peaked at 525 students during the 1960s.
 Girls have been admitted since 1975.
-NYMA is a member of the Association of Military Colleges and Schools of the United States as well as several other school associations.

-Financial difficulties
+The campus also has been host to popular camps like Camp All-America into the 1980s and the NYMA Leadership Program.